|Door - Monroe County Community College|

 Recently I was talking to one of our church family members.
 He told me: "I've cried out to God for help in one area of my life.
 But I cannot find release from it."

 I replied, "Yes, you've cried out to God.
 But you come to God only in emergencies.
-What you must do is cultivate of a discipline, a habit, of regularly abiding in Christ."
-(See the writings of James K. A. Smith, esp.
+You must cultivate a discipline, a habit, of regularly abiding in Christ."
+(See James K. A. Smith, esp.
 You Are What You Love: The Spiritual Power of Habit)

 Van Yeperen writes: "This is a thoroughly biblical principle.
 Throughout the Old and New Testaments, and especially in the ministry of Jesus, God brings spiritual transformation by turning the assumptions and expectations of His people upside-down, often by placing His people in a position where they must trust God completely." (p.
 38)